About arc42

 -

-Core Functionality: Implementation of the classic Y game (Human vs. CPU) with variable board sizes.
+Core Functionality: Implementation of the Y game with variable board sizes, playable in the web application and in CLI mode.

 -